Tyrn/wei/the-insider-en.typ

 are my guards.
 Do you see the spear?"

      Bemish  paled.
-Yes,  sovereign Varnazd  was a Khanalai's prisoner seven years ago and not just a prisoner - Khanalai did everything but starved him, wiped his  fingers at Varnazd's  hair during his feasts, and just waited for the full victory to execute an unworthy emperor...
+Yes,  sovereign Varnazd  was a Khanalai's prisoner seven years ago and not just a prisoner---Khanalai did everything but starved him, wiped his  fingers at Varnazd's  hair during his feasts, and just waited for the full victory to execute an unworthy emperor...